Fall Perennial Care

 mix of perennial grasses

-While it might be tempting with the cooler temperatures to fertilize your perennials this fall, it’s best to wait.
-In the fall we want our perennials to be preparing to go dormant which means you want to prevent lush thick growth going into the winter months.
-It is important to continue to water perennials unless we start to receive rainfall but hold off on the fertilizer.
+While it might be tempting to fertilize your perennials this fall with the cooler temperatures, it's best to wait.
+In the fall, we want our perennials to prepare to go dormant, which means you want to prevent lush, thick growth going into the winter months.
+It is essential to continue to water perennials unless we start to receive rainfall, but hold off on the fertilizer.
+Now is also the time to water our spring-blooming shrubs, such as lilacs, forsythia, mock orange, and others, as they are setting their bloom buds for spring.
+Water once or twice weekly as opposed to every day with just a little water for the best results.

 MG Logo